-- 1. A completed "Application for Admission;" - A \$5.00 application fee, nonrefundable (unless the requested program or course is not offered); - 3.
-Student data form.
+- 1. A completed "Application for Admission;" - 2.
+A \$5.00 application fee, nonrefundable (unless the requested program or course is not offered).

 The College reserves the right to evaluate special cases and to refuse admission to the applicants when considered advisable in the best interest of the College.